gitforhzc/sharewiki/deploy/gitpage-hexo.md

 2. access your GitHubPages to https://username.github.io
 ```
 for example:
-my username of GitHub account is gitforhzc, now do two things:
+my username of GitHub account is gitforhzc, now do the following:
     1. new repository named gitforhzc.github.io
     2. create index.html which is to show home page
     3. open browser and access https://gitforhzc.github.io